taniaesteves/DIO-Ansible/README.md

-# cataio_ansible
+# dio_ansible
-Ansible playbook to install and run the Cataio pipeline.
+Ansible playbook to install and run the DIO pipeline.

 ## Install ansible and required modules